John Mosher Bailey: Biography

 Bailey was born in Bethlehem, New York.
 He attended the public schools, and Hudson River Institute at Claverack, New York.
-He graduated from Union College, Schenectady, New York in 1861.
+He graduated from Union College, Schenectady, New York, in 1861.
 He married Dell L. Hooker on September 21, 1864, and they had two children, Judson Hooker Bailey, and Jennie Bailey Bradley.

-Career
+Civil War

 During the American Civil War, he entered the Union Army as a first lieutenant and adjutant of the One Hundred and Seventy-seventh Regiment, New York Volunteer Infantry, and served in the Department of the Gulf in 1862.

+Early career

 After his service in the war, he graduated from the Albany Law School in 1864 and was admitted to the bar the same year.
 He commenced practice in Albany, New York.
-He was the assistant district attorney of Albany County, New York 1865–1867, the collector of internal revenue from 1871 to 1874, and the district attorney of Albany County from 1874 to 1877.
+He was the assistant district attorney of Albany County, New York from 1865 to 1867, the collector of internal revenue from 1871 to 1874, and the district attorney of Albany County from 1874 to 1877.